School of Sanctuary

 - Share: sharing your vision, achievements and good practice with other schools, the local community and beyond.

 At St. Hugh’s we are fully committed to providing a safe and welcoming space for all.
-We already provide a great deal of support to all our families, and particularly to those who are seeking sanctuary.
-We are now working to ensure that we learn, embed and share so that we really are providing a true place of sanctuary to those in need.
+We provide a great deal of support to all our families, and particularly to those who are seeking sanctuary.
+We ensure that we learn, embed and share so that we really are providing a true place of sanctuary to those in need.